BurgerFi’s food is excellent. Everything from their burgers and fresh-cut fries to their hot dogs and onion rings is all worthwhile.

 I took all the food pictures at different BurgerFi restaurant locations in Aventura, Coral Gables, Delray Beach, Doral, Lauderdale by the Sea, and delivery.

 BurgerFi in Aventura, Florida

-There are also some FREE toppings like grilled onions or jalapeño peppers, and Premium Toppings like a sunny side up egg will set you back a buck.
-Those are all fine and dandy, but this burger is just so good alone that you’d be doing some major van damage by doing that.
+Some free toppings like grilled onions or jalapeño peppers and premium toppings like a sunny-side-up egg will set you back a buck.
+Those are all fine and dandy, but this burger is so good alone that you’d be doing significant van damage by doing that.

 Cry & Fry are for Two?

 It clearly states that Cry and Fry are for two people.
-If you’re a fan of both onion rings & fresh-cut fries, then I say, don’t share.
+If you’re a fan of both onion rings & fresh-cut fries, then don’t share.
 The onion rings are gigantic, seasoned, and irresistible.
-The fries are so awesome; I almost cried when I ran out of them.
+The fries are excellent; I almost cried when I ran out of them.
 Almost….

-I did not order the Parmesan and Herb Fries with garlic aioli smothered on top off the Secret Menu, but Fred did.
+I did not order the parmesan and herb fries with garlic aioli smothered on top from the Secret Menu, but my cousin Fred did.
 He also ordered the VegeFi Burger served in lettuce, but this post is not the place for such blasphemy.